galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 🌐 AI Final Project: AI-Study-Buddy

+💬 Feedback

-💡 *"Education is the passport to the future, for tomorrow belongs to those who prepare for it today."*
+“Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

-📝 Feedback

-I shared this portfolio with my classmates from the AI (Yapay Zeka) course, and I received valuable feedback and encouraging comments.
+I shared this portfolio with my classmates from the AI (Yapay Zeka) course and received valuable feedback and encouraging comments.This motivates me to continue learning and building meaningful tech projects. 👍❤️🙏
-Several of my close friends and colleagues also found it impressive and inspiring.

-This positive response motivates me to continue learning, improving, and creating even more meaningful projects. 👍❤️🙏

-## 📜 License
+📜 License

-All rights reserved © 2025 GALYA SARIKAYA galya-dev
+All rights reserved © 2025 GALYA SARIKAYA | galya-dev